 Worshippers at the Abu Ghaweileh Mosque in the capital have already donated around JD16,000 (£14,600) to install a solar system that now sells power to the grid, the paper reported.

 According to Business Green, Jordan imports about 96 per cent of its energy every year and has seen electricity rates rise as consumption climbs.
-With prices expected to spiral and political uncertainty impacting oil and gas markets, the country has embarked on a series of green energy projects and is expected to connect around 1.7GW of renewables capacity to the grid by the end of the decade.
+With prices expected to spiral and political uncertainty impacting oil and gas markets, the country has embarked on a series of green / Solar energy projects and is expected to connect around 1.7GW of renewables capacity to the grid by the end of the decade.